tlindig/indexed-map/README.md

 ### has, get, insert, set, move, remove

 * `has( key:string ):boolean`

 	checks, if given key is in map.

 	*return* {boolean} true, if it could found otherwise false

 * `get( key:string ) : value|null`
 * `getAt( index:number ) : value|null`

-	*return* value for given key/index or null, if key was not found
+	*return* Value for given key/index or null, if key was not found.

 * `getFirst():value|null`
 * `getLast():value|null`

-	*return* value of first/last entry or null, if map is empty
+	*return* Value of first/last entry or null, if map is empty.

 * `insert( key:string, value:any ):value|null`
 * `insertAt( index:number, value:any ):value|null`

 	Insert new element before the referenced element targetKey.
 	If reference is null or not found, new element is inserted at the end of the list.

-	*return* value for key or null if !key or key always used
+	*return* Value for key or null if !key or key always used.

 * `set( key:string, value:any ) : oldValue|null`
 * `setAt( index:number, value:any ) : oldValue|null`

 	Overwrite the value for the given key/index.

-	*return* old value or null, if key/index not found.
+	*return* The old value or null, if key/index not found.

 * `move( key:string, targetKey:string ) : value|null`
 * `moveAt( index:number, targetIndex:number ) : value|null`

 	Move the key to position of targetKey by inserting key before targetKey.
 	If targetKey is not found, key will be moved to the end.

-	*return* value for key or null if key was not found
+	*return* Value for key or null if key was not found.

 * `remove( key:string ) : oldValue|null`
 * `removeAt( index:number ) : oldValue|null`

 	Remove the entry for the given key.

-	*return* old value or null, if key was not found.
+	*return* The old value or null, if key was not found.

 ### next, previous